Consensys/awesome-quorum/README.md

 ### Sandbox

 - [Quorum-Dev-Quickstart](https://github.com/ConsenSys/quorum-dev-quickstart) - Deploy up a ConsenSys Quorum network on your local machine from the command line in only a few minutes
-- [Quorum-Wizard](https://github.com/ConsenSys/quorum-wizard) - A command line tool that allow users to set up a development Quorum network on their local machine in less than 2 minutes
-- [Quorum Examples](https://github.com/ConsenSys/quorum-examples) - Setup examples to start a fully-functioning Quorum environment consisting of 7 independent nodes allowing to test consensus, privacy, and all the expected functionality of an Quorum platform
-- [Quorum Network Manager (deprecated)](https://github.com/ConsenSys/QuorumNetworkManager) - basic way for originally getting started with a quorum network
 - [Quorum Maker](https://github.com/synechron-finlabs/quorum-maker) - Synechron's Quorum Maker is a tool that allows users to create and manage Quorum network
 - [Besu Truffle Box](https://www.trufflesuite.com/boxes/besu-box) - Truffle Box Creating API Endpoints for Hyperledger Besu network.
 - [Epirus Free - Blockchain Explorer](https://github.com/web3labs/epirus-free) - This dockerized environment is designed for viewing private Quorum, Pantheon and Ethereum networks.